jphoulihan/reddit-focal-bat/readme.md

 * insert first instance of Noun or Verb or Adjective etc. into teanglann foclóir (dictionary) search (get request)
 * if return contains a dictionary entry continue
   * else repeat POS tagging to get next Noun or Verb etc. until the dictionary yields a result
+* if the word pos is VERB search in Irish to English dictionary to ensure the infinitive is returned
 * Use web scraping to get the dictionary result content
 * construct the focal bat response with this data
   * response composed of: